-The Collaborative Process is a peaceful way to resolve family, business, and other disputes.
+The Collaborative Process is a peaceful way for you to resolve your family, business, and other disputes.
 Statewide statistics show 93% of collaborative cases in Florida were divorce cases.

 The Collaborative Process engages a professional team: a lawyer for each party, a neutral financial professional, and a neutral facilitator.
 The team helps you:

 - learn everything you need to know to make the best decisions about your future;